jadamb13/rev-jobs/README.md

   - Local user directories are hardcoded and must be updated accordingly in code
   - Users are responsible for any alterations to code -- Rev contractors must use discretion not to save or transmit confidential information or personally identifiable information
   - Libraries to run: ToastNotifier from win10toast (for desktop notifications), selenium (for web driving) and lxml (html parsing)

+### TODOs
+- Add macOS compatible notifier
+- Detect OS to determine type of notifications to send